nioinnovation/react-nuik/docs/components/progress.md

 # Progress Bar ![status: Prototype](https://img.shields.io/badge/status-prototype-orange.svg)

 Shows the level of completion of a task.
-Takes a `percent` prop that is a number between 0 and 1.
+Takes a required `percent` prop that is a number between 0 and 1.

 ## Try it
 _an embedded Codepen here_